A DOSE OF REALITY – BABY BLUES

 You anticipated the arrival of your new baby for months.
 You envisioned blissful joy and infinite love.
 But SMACK!
 Reality just hit you hard.
-80% of new moms will have the Baby Blues.
-This is not the same as postpartum depression or anxiety.
+80% of new moms will have the Baby Blues in the postpartum period.
+The postpartum period is difficult for most new moms.
+Baby Blues is not the same as postpartum depression or anxiety.
 But, is it ever rough to deal with!
 The reality of having a new baby is sometimes surprising.
 You’ll cry over the littlest things.
 On top of the hormonal upheaval, you’re getting little to no sleep.
-No matter how many babies you’ve given birth to, this rough patch is a big adjustment.
+And, voila!
+You’ve got a recipe for the Baby Blues.
+No matter how many babies you’ve given birth to, this postpartum “4th trimester” is a big adjustment.

 Since 80% of new mothers experience the Baby Blues, you, hopefully, will have a lot of empathy from others who have also had the Baby Blues.
 The Baby blues usually begins in the first week postpartum.
 You may find yourself crying over nothing at all.
 You may even find some serious resentment towards those who get to sleep straight through the night – including your loving partner!
 You may even wonder, “What the heck was I thinking having a baby?
 This is flippin’ hard!”